traefik/traefik/README.md

 ## Quickstart

-You can have a quick look at Træfɪk in this [Katacoda tutorial](https://www.katacoda.com/courses/traefik/deploy-load-balancer) that shows how to load balance requests between multiple Docker containers.
+You can have a quick look at Træfik in this [Katacoda tutorial](https://www.katacoda.com/courses/traefik/deploy-load-balancer) that shows how to load balance requests between multiple Docker containers.

 Here is a talk given by [Ed Robinson](https://github.com/errm) at the [ContainerCamp UK](https://container.camp) conference.
-You will learn fundamental Træfɪk features and see some demos with Kubernetes.
+You will learn fundamental Træfik features and see some demos with Kubernetes.

 [![Traefik ContainerCamp UK](http://img.youtube.com/vi/aFtpIShV60I/0.jpg)](https://www.youtube.com/watch?v=aFtpIShV60I)

 Here is a talk (in French) given by [Emile Vauge](https://github.com/emilevauge) at the [Devoxx France 2016](http://www.devoxx.fr) conference.
-You will learn fundamental Træfɪk features and see some demos with Docker, Mesos/Marathon and Let's Encrypt.
+You will learn fundamental Træfik features and see some demos with Docker, Mesos/Marathon and Let's Encrypt.

 [![Traefik Devoxx France](http://img.youtube.com/vi/QvAz9mVx5TI/0.jpg)](http://www.youtube.com/watch?v=QvAz9mVx5TI)